 Let $Jt(\phi)$ denote that a proposition φ is justified by system S at time t.
 Let $Rt(\phi)$ indicate that the system recognizes φ as consistent with its prior outputs.
 Let $Nt(\phi)$ express that φ is accepted under internal normative criteria.
-Then:

-A system S satisfies F(S) over time if and only if, for all φ and all t, and for any contradiction between φ and ψ at t_n , there exists t{n+1} such that $Rev(\phi, \psi) \in Jt{n+1}$
+A system S satisfies F(S) over time if and only if, for every proposition φ and every time t, whenever φ is justified at t, it is also recognized as coherent with prior outputs and accepted under the current norm set.
+Furthermore, if a contradiction arises between φ and another proposition ψ at time t_n , there must exist a future time t{n+1} at which a resolution-expressed as $Rev(\phi, \psi)$ -is incorporated into the justification structure.